one-ware/one-ware.com/docs/one-ai/01-get-started.md

 ## 7. Model Settings

 ### Tune Model Complexity
-Optimize your model according to your specific requirements
+Optimize your model according to your specific requirements.
+For a more detailed explanation, you can follow [this guide](/docs/one-ai/choosing-parameters-guide) on how to set the right parameters.

 In Classification Mode:
 - **Classification Type** - Select if all class types should be detected separately or if the image always has one class